 Regardless of why you want to start a home business, there are certain things that you need to do to begin the process.
-This simple guide will show you how to start a home business (because sometimes knowing where to start is the hardest part).
+This simple guide will show you how to incorporate a home business (because sometimes knowing where to start is the hardest part).

 Create a Business Plan

 Starting a company without creating a business plan is like getting in your car, pressing the gas pedal and hoping you end up at Disney World.
 Anything worth doing takes research, counting the cost and developing a strategy for how you are going to accomplish your goals.

-- What goods or services will your company provide and how will it be different than existing companies in a similar field?
+What goods or services will your company provide and how will it be different than existing companies in a similar field?

-- Who is the market group for your goods or services?
+Who is the market group for your goods or services?
 What do they think of your offerings?
 How would they improve your product and is it at a price point they are willing to pay for?

-- What is your sales strategy and how will you market your products?
-What is the lifecycle of your product and can your sales continue to grow?
+What is your sales strategy and how will you market your products?
+What is the life cycle of your product and can your sales continue to grow?

-- How will you fund this project?
+How will you fund this project?
 What costs will you incur including manufacturing, insurance, rent, marketing, IT costs, etc.?

-Knowing which business structure best suits your needs can help you concerning tax payments and also through protecting your legal rights and assets.
+Knowing which business structure best suits your needs can help you with tax payments and protecting your legal rights and assets.
 As an individual small business owner, chances are an LLC is the best option for your company so that your personal assets are legally separate from your business and cannot be revoked to pay for outstanding business expenses or in the event your company is sued.
 If you’d like to form your LLC online in six quick steps, Incfile can help out.

 Fill Out the Required Paperwork

-This is where your business becomes official.
+If you want to start a home business, there will be some official documents that you’ll need to complete.
+This paperwork is where your business becomes official.
 You’ll need to start brainstorming names for your company and check to make sure that no other company in your state is using that business entity name.
 Once you’ve gotten feedback from friends, family and your target audience, it’s time to make it legal by filling out the paperwork for your state.

-Making Your Home Into Your Office
+Making Your Home into Your Office

 In the meantime, you don’t have to wait to get your business up and running.
 You can use this time to set up your home office so that it will function efficiently when customers start contacting you.
-Here are a few things to put on your to-do list:

-- Does your office space need to be modified?
-(For example, are you turning your garage into your office or storage space for product?
+Does your office space need to be modified?
+For example, are you turning your garage into your office or storage space for product?
 How much will it cost?
-Does it need to have climate controls or additional electrical outlets?)
+Does it need to have climate controls or additional electrical outlets?

-- Create a shopping list of office supplies you’ll need such as shipping materials, shelving units, extra power strips, labels, etc.
+Create a shopping list of office supplies you’ll need such as shipping materials, shelving units, extra power strips, labels, etc.